 The scheme delivers passive design, frugal energy use through the affordable business model.
 The energy hierarchy has been applied.
-Energy efficiency, clean energy and renewable energy all contribute to achieve a saving over and above Part L 2010.
+Energy efficiency measures achieve nearly the entire 40% target.

-Renewable energy measures were also reviewed, but the case for including them was poor and failed to make the investment hurdle rates required.
+Low carbon and renewable energy measures were also reviewed, but the case for including them was poor and failed to make the investment hurdle rates required.
 This was due in part to the output of the SBEM model, which shows that demands are generally low, with the exception of lighting.
-The key therefore is to focus on lighting efficiency, which the scheme does through the measures outlined above.
+A summary of the viability findings is set out below: